apiato/documentation/docs/components/main-components/routes.md

 ### Configuration

-You can configure the API versioning feature using the [Apiato Configuration](../../framework-features/advance-configuration.mdx#routing) class.
+You can customize the API versioning and routing behavior using the [Apiato Configuration](../../framework-features/advance-configuration.mdx#routing) class.

 ## Public & Private Routes